 There’s nothing quite as patriotic as the Star Spangled Banner, but you’ll be surprised at how many symphonies have been written about the United States.
 On July 3rd at Benaroya Hall, the Seattle Wind Symphony & Chorus will play great American classics like God Bless America, Battle Hymn of the Republic, The Stars and Stripes Forever and more.
 Don’t miss hearing these masterpieces!

-Yes, we’re open ALL weekend long including on July 4th, and it’s a spectacular time to ride!
+Yes, we’re open ALL weekend long including on July 4th, and it’s a spectacular time to ride on our Seattle boat tours!
 The combination of warm weather, great dad jokes and water shining on Lake Union will have you in the celebratory spirit.
 Learn Seattle history while laughing all around town and seeing Seattle’s highlights in just 90 minutes- it’s a great activity for the whole family.

 What goes hand-in-hand with a classic American weekend?
 Classic American cars.
 On July 4th in Auburn, WA at Les Gove Park, car enthusiasts will gather to show off their sweet rides.
 See antiques, classics, hot rods and more- and who knows?
 Maybe you’ll see one for sale and end up with a unique way to road-trip back home!

 If you’re a little nostalgic about missing your 4th of July picnic at home, head to Cal Anderson Park on the 4th for their annual family picnic.
 Listen to some great local bands, participate in a pie eating contest and enjoy free hot dogs and ice cream.
 Kids can also get their faces painted and take home a balloon creation.